-So, I started my travel blog, Helen in Wonderlust, to share information on how to travel, dispel myths about the continent, and encourage and help others to visit Africa safely, adventurously and on a budget.
+So, I started my travel blog, Helen in Wonderlust, to share information on how to travel in Africa, dispel myths about the continent, and encourage and help others to visit Africa safely, adventurously, and on a reasonable budget.

 My blog became my passion, and in my spare time, I continued to travel and write.
 Over the next 3 years, my readership grew and people came to me for advice as an Africa travel expert.

 In 2016 I decided to run my first tour to Kenya.
 I wanted to show people the Kenya I fell in love with so I broached the idea to my Kenyan friends, who run a camp in the Masai Mara (and happened to be over in the UK for a wedding) and they loved it.
 So we talked itineraries and set the wheels in motion.

 I called it the ‘This is Kenya’ tour and much to my surprise and delight, the tour sold out and it turned out to be a great success.

 In fact, it was so awesome that I decided to do it again the following year.
-Being the type of person I am and wanting to do things properly, I’d already set up as a fully-fledged tour company but having a full-time job meant that I was limited in how many tours I could run per year.
+Being the type of person I am and wanting to do things properly, I’d already set up as a fully-fledged tour company, but having a full-time job meant that I was limited in how many tours I could run per year.

 Whilst planning the 2017 Kenya tour I was laid-off from my job in marketing and event management.
-I had two choices – apply for a new job at the company or turn my passion into a full-time business – the choice was easy.
+I had two choices – apply for a new job at the company or take the opportunity to turn my passion for Africa travel into a full-time business – the choice was easy.

 Rock My Adventure was born and the rest, as they say, is history.
 I now spend my days creating and running trips for awesome people like you.